Odoo Docker Deployment: Production Guide

 When to Use Managed Hosting

-Self-managing Docker deployments provides maximum control but comes with significant operational overhead.
+Self-managing Docker gives you full control but adds real operational overhead.
 Consider managed hosting when:

 Self-Managed Docker